Import an Inbox Item

 • The system library must contain the appropriate Organization, Product, and Study records.
 Otherwise, the system cannot properly map information to these records.

-• To automatically code MedDRA terms when the E2B file contains reported medical terms with no MedDRA code, your vault must have an active Central MedDRA dictionary.
+• To automatically code MedDRA terms when the E2B file contains reported medical terms with no MedDRA code, your Vault must have an active Central MedDRA dictionary.

-• Your vault must have the Allow Attachments option enabled for the Case > Source > Adverse Event Report document type in the Admin area.
+• Your Vault must have the Allow Attachments option enabled for the Case > Source > Adverse Event Report document type in the Admin area.

 Import an E2B Inbox Item